 * Grocellas are like a Caribbean cherry tree.
 The fruit is green and they are very tart.
 Quenepas are known in the DR as limoncillos and are green fruits with a large seed that has a peach color fruit all around it.
 Bellón was the name for a nickel, what it cost to get a piragua, shaved ice with flavors.
 My favorite was licorice.

 1. My father was a renaissance man...
 He was an engineer, and architect, a doctor, a marine biologist, an astronomer, a great carpenter, an electrician, a great navigator, a meteorologist, and on and on, but he suffered from PTSD and we didn't know it.
 When I was a teenager, If he was home he spent most of the time in his office typing, or in his wood shop building something.
 We were not allowed to disturb him.
-If anyone came to visit us it made him angry.
+If anyone came to visit us it made him upset.
 We didn't eat at the table with my father.
 He did not sit with us when we would gather to talk or tell stories.
 Sometimes, my mother would make him and he would stay for a few minutes.
 If the conversation did not include one of his favorite subjects: fish, science, weather, he would get bored and leave.
-From what I gathered, his general observation was that we were all stupid and didn't deserve his attention.
-I spent most of my life trying to prove to my father that I was different, but he died before we could ever see eye to eye.
+It is very sad that we didn't know about PTSD to be able to help him and ourselves.